rarosin/GettingAndCleaningData/CodeBook.md

 The following steps were permormed during the cleaning process of the data:

-1. Union the tables
+1. Union the tables through the comand rbind.
+For example, X_data is created with the union of X_test and X_train.
-2. Keep only the mean and standard deviation for each measurement
+2. Keep only the mean and standard deviation for each measurement in the table X_data
 3. Update Y data with activity_labels joining the tables
-4. Renaming the label of the data tables
+4. Rename the label of the data tables: X_data labels received features names
-5. Generation of tidy_data through the union of the colums
+5. Generation of tidy_data through the union of the colums (cbind)
 6. Generation of tidy_data_2 with the average of each variable for each activity and each subject